Office of Information Technology

 - Obscene, objectionable or other offensive material, including material that may be interpreted as harassment by others, may not be viewed, downloaded, printed or transmitted via the System in public spaces.

 - System users are liable for any action or negligence that directly or indirectly results in adverse effects upon the System or its Users.
 The execution of computer programs intended to gain unauthorized access to, or make unauthorized use of, the System is prohibited.
 Users must abide by the terms of all software licensing agreements and copyright laws.
-Also, Users are prohibited from downloading software onto any Library or Computer Lab computer unless given prior approval by the Director of the Office of Information Technology or the Library Director.

 - Users of the System are obligated to respect the rights of others, the intellectual rights and the intellectual property rights of others when using these resources.
 Duplicating and/or distributing information, recordings, or images in violation of applicable copyright laws is not permitted.